CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

 - The system will not use any third-party databases, libraries, or frameworks.
 Only Java's built-in standard libraries will be used and all core functionality must be implemented from scratch by us (the development team).
 ## Implementation Details
 ### User Class
-**TODO**
+- Serves as the base class for both `Customer` and `Employee`, providing common attributes and methods used in both of those classes
+- Defines common attributes such as the user's associated `Garage` and their `userType`
+- All attributes and methods in this class are marked as `protected` as they are meant to be used in the child classes
+- Upon instantiation, the `User` class sets its `userType` to `UserType.Undefined`; this value is later updated by the subclass (`Customer` or `Employee`)
+- The `userType` is used by the `Server` to determine which kind of user is currently interacting with the system
+- Has a method to assign a garage to the user
+- Has a method to get the associated garage
+- Has a method to get the user type
 ### UserType Enum
-**TODO**
+- `Customer`
+- `Employee`
+- `Undefined`: Default value before the user role is specified
 ### Customer Class
-- Not to be confused with the Customer GUI, this class does not handle input directly, but instead processes authenticated actions sent over the network via `Message` packets
+- Not to be confused with the `CustomerGUI`, this class does not handle input directly, but instead processes authenticated actions sent over the network via `Message` packets
-- The `Customer` class does not handle outgoing messages directly; instead, the `Server` calls its methods and returns the result to the Customer GUI as a `Message` packet over the network
+- The `Customer` class does not handle outgoing messages directly; instead, the `Server` calls its methods and returns the result to the `CustomerGUI` as a `Message` packet over the network
 - Inherits from the `User` class and, thus, becomes associated with a specific `Garage` upon initialization
 - Customers do not have a unique user ID; the system uses ticket-based identification since actions like valet parking or shared ticket use are possible
 - The `Customer` class is designed to facilitate and validate customer actions, such as parking, paying, and checking space availability